We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Best tea for deep sleep

-The deep stages of sleep are believed to be the most restorative and essential to feeling well rested in the morning.
+The deep stages of sleep are believed to be the most restorative and essential to feeling well-rested in the morning.
 Valerian root is widely used to help improve sleep quality and quantity, especially for deep sleep.

 In addition, there’s research to support valerian root tea as a sleep aid.

 Additional research suggests that even the smell of peppermint may help reduce anxiety and stress: A

-Best tea for fatigue
+Best tea for inflammation